 3 Certain types of assets are not represented in the combined index benchmarks of the Retirement Funds.
 These out‑of‑benchmark allocations may include high yield bonds; floating rate bank loans; emerging markets bonds; international bonds; dynamic global bonds; U.S. long‑term Treasury securities; and a “real asset” allocation consisting of natural resources, metals and mining, and real estate stocks.
 As a result of the returns contributed by RF out‑of‑benchmark allocations, the value added by tactical allocation and security selection does not exactly equal the value added by total implementation shown in the "Time-Weighted Average Annualized Value Added" figure.

 4 The out‑of‑benchmark allocations in T. Rowe Priceʼs combined index benchmarks may materially affect RF excess returns relative to those benchmarks.
-For more information on the excess returns attributable to out‑of‑benchmark allocations, please view the methodology summary.
+For more information on the complete analysis and the excess returns attributable to out‑of‑benchmark allocations, please view the methodology summary.

 5 Investment staff as of 12/31/2018.
 Includes 105 portfolio managers, 24 associate portfolio managers, 165 investment analysts, 44 associate analysts, 14 multi-asset specialists, 9 specialty analysts, 2 strategists, 2 economists, 29 traders, and 18 senior managers.